-Photoshop Lightroom 4 preview
+Photoshop Lightroom 4 full review

 The latest iteration of Lightroom (currently in beta) reveals both refinement and new features.
 There are many new features, but the star of the show is the integration of video management into the software.